 - Our Monsters Are Weird: Doesn't quite cover it...

-- Spooky Painting: Some guy (implied to be the famous Art Nouveau painter Aubrey Beardsley) is holed up behind a painting.
+- Spooky Painting: An artist (implied to be the famous Art Nouveau painter Aubrey Beardsley) died on the Death Bed, but for some reason it chose not to eat him.
+Instead, his soul was trapped inside of his last work, which hangs on the wall beside it.
 We get to hear his discussions with the bed.
 The bed doesn't talk back.

 - Surreal Horror: Sort of.
 To be fair, it is about a demon-possessed bed eating people.

 - Stealth Parody: Some have suggested this, due to the absurd plot of the movie.

 - Tears of Blood: How baby Death Beds are born.
 A demon fell in love with a woman and made love to her on the bed.
 However, when a demon has sex with a human, it kills the human.
 The demon wept tears of blood onto the bed, and the tears awakened it as a demon itself, becoming the titular Death Bed.